 A lifelong educator with more than 40 years of experience, Dr. David Dresslar recently retired as executive director of the Center of Excellence in Leadership of Learning but will continue to provide consultant services to the organization.
 He previously served as a senior fellow for CELL with primary responsibility for high school innovation and model school development.
 Before joining CELL in 2004, David served as superintendent of schools in Jenison, Michigan, for 17 years and, prior to that, in a variety of teaching and administrative positions including assistant superintendent for the M.S.D. of Lawrence Township in Indianapolis.
 David also writes and speaks on school transformation and the future of educational practices.

-Erin Foster works on special projects as a consultant.
+Erin Foster is director of CELL’s Education Workforce Innovation Network.
 She earned a bachelor’s degree in elementary education and German studies from Ohio Wesleyan University and a master’s degree in educational psychology with a specialization in gifted and talented education from Ball State University.
-Most recently a TAP master teacher in Marion, Indiana, she taught elementary for seven years in Ohio, California, and Indiana and has worked in other roles including math coach, high ability specialist, and academic specialist.
+She taught elementary students for seven years before helping lead schools through a variety roles including math coach, high ability specialist, and TAP master teacher.
+Her previous roles at CELL are TAP regional coordinator and coordinator of special projects.
 In addition, Erin is a professional development consultant in the area of high ability education.

 Kyleigh Gerlach, Director of Operations

 Marianna Kegley Richards, Director of Communications

 Marianna Richards is CELL’s director of communications.
 She received her B.A. in journalism and English from Indiana University with secondary teacher certification.
 She also has an M.A. in journalism from Ball State University and holds Accreditation in Public Relations (APR).
 Marianna worked most recently as the director of school and community relations for Hamilton Southeastern (HSE) Schools in Fishers following many years as a high school teacher at HSE and as a teacher and publications advisor at Concord Community Schools in Elkhart.
 She is a member of Public Relations Society of America, National School Public Relations Association, and Indiana School Public Relations Association (INSPRA).
 She is a board member and past president of INSPRA.

 Trish Wlodarczyk, Director of Strategic Initiatives